Worm (web serial): Synopsis

 Coil, valuing Dinah's precognitive abilities too highly to consider her release, attempts to assassinate Taylor when she pushes the issue.
-She survives and the Undersiders kill Coil in retaliation, positioning themselves to take over the remnants of Coil's criminal empire and fully entrenching themselves as the shadowy rulers of Brockton Bay, though it remains ostensibly governed by the United States of America.
-Together, Taylor and the Undersiders carefully balance staving off attempts by regional criminal organisations to establish footholds in their city with scuffles against the legal authority of the city and assisting the remaining civilian population.
-At Dinah's counsel, Taylor surrenders herself to the authorities and is forcefully recruited to the Protectorate as the new probationary superhero "Weaver", leaving Brockton Bay for the city of Chicago.
+She survives and the Undersiders kill Coil in retaliation.
+However, as a final act of vengeance, Coil unleashes Noelle (now called “Echidna”), who is revealed to be a monstrous parahuman with power and lethality on par with the Endbringers.
+The ensuing battle between Echidna and the desperate alliance comprising the Undersiders and the heroes devastates the already-ruined city even further, and lack of cohesion between the Undersiders and the heroes (such as the heroes ignoring the Undersiders' warnings that Echidna can clone parahumans) worsens the conflict as well.
+After Echidna is defeated, Dinah is later returned to her remaining family, and the Undersiders seize control of the remnants of Coil's criminal empire, fully entrenching themselves as the shadowy rulers of Brockton Bay, though it remains ostensibly governed by the United States.
+Together, Taylor and the Undersiders carefully balance staving off attempts by regional criminal organizations to establish footholds in their city with scuffles against the legal authority of the city and assisting the remaining civilian population.